aerni/statamic-livewire-forms/README.md

 ## Translating your fields

-You can translate your field labels, instructions, options and placeholders using JSON files.
-Create a translation file for each language you want to translate, eg. `resources/lang/de.json`.
+You can translate your field labels, instructions, options, and placeholders using JSON files.
+Create a translation file for each language you want to translate, e.g. `resources/lang/de.json`.

 ### Example
 ```yaml